Sage-Bionetworks/portalsDocs/_articles/evaluation_queues.md

 <img style="width: 80%;" src="/assets/images/submit_to_evaluation_widget.png">

-When an Evaluation queue is 'unavailable', you can customize the message to show users.
-Here are the three ways that an Evaluation queue is unavailable to a user.
+The "Evaluation Queue unavailable message" is customizable.
+A queue may appear unavailable to a user if:

 * The specified Project doesn't actually have any Evaluation queues.
 * The user does not have permission to view a Project's Evaluation queues.